Parasocial interaction: Social media

+On social media, parasocial interaction can be easier to develop and maintain because audiences can follow a creators's daily updates and communicate through features like comments, likes, and livestream chats.
+This constant visibility can make a creator feel familiar and accessible, even though the relationship remains one sided.
+Platforms also encourage direct address, where creators speak to viewers in a conversational tone or share personal moments, which can strengthen the sense of closeness over time.
+While many parasocial ties stay casual, they can still shape how people interpret a creator's personality and intensions, especially when audiences feel they "know" the person behind the content.

 Though most literature has focused on parasocial interaction as a television and film phenomenon, new technologies, namely the Internet, have necessitated a closer look at such interactions.
 The applications of PSI to computer-mediated environments are continuously documented in literature from the early 2000s and 2010s.
 Many researchers concluded that, just as parasocial relationships are present in television and radio, they are also present in online environments such as blogs and other social networking sites.
 Through an exploration of followers on politicians' blogs, academics Kjerstin Thorson and Shelly Rodgers found that parasocial interacting with the politician influences people's opinions about the politician, and promotes them to vote for the politician.

 Social media is designed to be a new channel through which parasocial interaction/relationship can be formed.
 Research has shown that interacting with individuals through blogs and social media such as Twitter can influence the perceptions of those individuals.
 As Internet users become more active on social media platforms such as Facebook and Twitter, followers often feel more engaged with them, making the parasocial relationships stronger.